An example of a product analytics dashboard showing checkout conversion rates.

 Milestone analysis

-There are milestones in the customer journey that drive new users to become high-value customers—and there are milestones that could make a customer potentially churn.
+There are milestones in the customer journey that drive new users to become high-value customers, and there are milestones that could potentially cause a customer to churn.

 You might know your milestones and need to validate your assumptions.
 On the other hand, you might need to explore your product data to uncover those customer milestones.